spiral/docs/components/views.md

 ],
 ```

-As you can see, default engine can be associated with one of multiple filenames (we have only .php at this moment), next we are providing two classes used to describe every engine, let's focus on this classes closely.
+The default engine can be associated with one of many filenames (we only use .php at the moment).
+Next we provide two classes used to describe every engine.
+Let's focus on these classes closely.

 ### View Compiler
-Compiler option of engine is responsible for view source pre-compilation, such operation can be done once and later be cached somewhere.
-Spiral ViewManager leaves cache management to Compiler class itself.
+The engine's Compiler option is responsible for the view source pre-compilation.
+This operation is done once and cached somewhere later.
+Spiral ViewManager leaves the cache management to Compiler class.
 Let's view CompilerInterface to see what methods are required from every compiler:

 ```php
 interface CompilerInterface